QBFreak/GeolosysCustomOreSampleDemo/README.md

 Part of another project.
 Vanilla-style textures for Geolosys, as well as overworld-style textures for the Tinkers' ores.
-The Geolosys textures were created by  and realeased as [Minecraftic Geolosys][https://minecraft.curseforge.com/projects/mod-ctm-minecraftic-geolosys] I removed the CTM, as I didn't care for it, and incorporated it with my Tinkers' textures.
+The Geolosys textures were created by  and realeased as [https://minecraft.curseforge.com/projects/mod-ctm-minecraftic-geolosys][Minecraftic Geolosys] I removed the CTM, as I didn't care for it, and incorporated it with my Tinkers' textures.
 As for the name, it's intended to be a companion resoucepack to a modpack that's in development.